 Dear Parents:

 On behalf of Division 25 of the United States Coast Guard Auxiliary, the adult Ship 25 Committee and the Ship 25 Skipper’s Staff, we are very happy to know that your son or daughter and you are considering becoming part of Sea Scout Ship 25.
 Young adults can join our Ship if they are age 14 to but not yet 21.
 They can also join if they are 13 years old and have completed the eighth grade.
-During our March recruiting periods, we particularly encourage young adults entering ninth or tenth grade to apply, as they will be able to benefit from our multi-year approach.

 This letter covers almost all the details for your young adult and your family to join and participate.
 We hope your daughter/son and you will attend one of our scheduled Open Houses in March.
 All details are posted on the Calendar section of our website.
 At each open house, one of our adult Skippers and one of our youth leaders will meet with you to go over the Ship program and the participation of members and parents.
-Your son or daughter can experience the full Sea Scouting program including the opportunity to become an Able or Quartermaster Sea Scout – broadly recognized as an acclaimed distinctions for outstanding young people.
+Your son or daughter can experience the full Sea Scouting program including the opportunity to become a Quartermaster Sea Scout – broadly recognized as an acclaimed distinction for outstanding young people.
 Quartermaster Sea Scouts experience a lifetime of career and personal advantage because of the skills, knowledge, leadership, and character acquired through Sea Scouting programming.
 Many Quartermasters help lead the nation and your son or daughter can be among them.

 Meet Our Organizations

 Sea Scouting, a program of the Boy Scouts of America (BSA) and its chartered organization, Division 25 of the U.S. Coast Guard Auxiliary (the “Auxiliary”), are supremely resourced with program, facility and personnel resources to provide your Sea Scout and family the skill development, citizenship and physical fitness program known as “Sea Scouts”.
 The Auxiliary is the national volunteer component of the Coast Guard Family, which also includes the full-time Coast Guard and Coast Guard Reserves.
 The Auxiliary in the Washington, DC metropolitan area consists of approximately 250 individuals who are organized into six geographic “Flotillas”.
 The six Flotillas combine into metropolitan-wide “Division 25”.
 Our metropolitan-wide organization is chartered by the BSA and Coast Guard to provide Sea Scouting for DC-area youth.
 Division 25 approves our adult leaders and oversees our Ship.
-Members of the Flotillas assist with training, instruction and other matters, as do experienced Scouters, members of the DC Harbor Patrol (municipal police) and commercial maritime experts.
+Members of the Flotillas assist with training, instruction and other matters, as do experienced Scouters, members of the DC Harbor Patrol and commercial maritime experts.
 The Auxiliary is the principal safe boating organization for our area and has significant personnel and facility resources to offer Sea Scouting.

 Unique in all of Sea Scouting

 Ship 25 is unique, in that our youth members learn directly from the Auxiliary and others who are the experts on boating safety.
 Our Sea Scouts receive their training through participation in certified Coast Guard Auxiliary and Coast Guard training.
 It is the taking of this training that allows Ship 25 Sea Scouts to receive their Sea Scouting ranks and other recognition items.
 There are some Sea Scout–specific requirements and experienced Sea Scout adult leaders teach these.
 A further unique aspect of Ship 25 is that we will expose youth members to the sophistication of commercial maritime operations and careers, including visiting and experiencing technically-complex shipping and passenger vessels.
 We have a working relationship with Hornblower Group, which operates the five large tour ships and 17 water taxis in our metropolitan area.
 They assist in helping to expose Sea Scouts to the world of professional commercial maritime careers.
-Finally, one of the Auxiliary flotillas in our Division is focused on assisting Ship 25 – and our young adult members are encouraged to join it.
-This means our young members are able to simultaneously belong to Sea Scouts and the Auxiliary.
-More about that below.

 Coast Guard Auxiliary Flotilla 25-25